kiegroup/appformer/uberfire-extensions/uberfire-security/uberfire-security-management/README.md

 UberFire Users, Roles and Groups
 --------------------------------

 UberFire's security system provides an entities model based on users, groups and roles.
-As many security realms, such as the default for Wildfly, EAP, Tomcat or Keycloak, does either support groups or roles, not both, here is how UF behaves:
+As many security realms, such as the default for Wildfly, EAP or Keycloak, does either support groups or roles, not both, here is how UF behaves:

 * The users are the users that come from the security realm
 * The roles are the groups or roles, depending on what the concrete realm provides, that come from the security realm and are registered in the Roles Registry (see `org.uberfire.ext.security.server.RolesRegistry`)